 What is the best type of trust to have?

-There is no one size fits all for trusts.
+There is no one size fits all.
 The type of trust which will work best for you will largely depend on the size of your estate and the needs of your beneficiaries.

 What is the main purpose of a trust?